simpledotorg/simple-android/README.md

 When building for the first time, gradle will download all dependencies so it'll take a few minutes to complete.
 Subsequent builds will be faster.

+If during the build process you see the message:
+"Warning: License for package Android SDK Build-Tools 30.0.2 not accepted."
+Then you may need to install the Google Play Licensing Library:

+* Open the SDK Manager through Tools -> SDK Manager
+* Select Appearance & Behavior -> System Settings -> Android SDK in the left sidebar
+* Select the SDK Tools tab in the main window
+* Activate Google Play Licensing Library and click Apply

 ## Running locally

 The Simple App can be run locally on an Android emulator using Android Studio.
 To do this,